Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/networking.md

 ### Securing traffic between internal workloads
 #### Impact: _Security_

 Implementing network isolation through segmentation and using virtual LANs (VLANs) aids in preventing unauthorized access between different components of the AVS environment.
-Network security groups (NSG) are used to isolate and protect traffic within the workloads VNet.
+Network security groups (NSG) are used to isolate and protect traffic within the workload VNETs.

 ### Recommendation
  - Use NSGs to restrict further traffic to VMs and other application components,  vnets, subnets, and traffic from AVS.